hsivonen/encoding_rs/README.md

 ## Release Notes

+### 0.8.35

+* Implement changes for GB18030-2022.
+(Intentionally not treated as a semver break in practice even if this cound be argued to be a breaking change in theory.)

 ### 0.8.34

 * Use the `portable_simd` nightly feature of the standard library instead of the `packed_simd` crate.
 Only affects the `simd-accel` optional nightly feature.